seanfdnn/ergodox-layout/readme.md

 When the keypress logging functionality is enabled (by `LEAD d`), the keyboard will output a line every time a key is pressed, containing the position of the key in the matrix.
 This allows one to collect this information, and build analytics over it, such as a heat map, including dead keys too.

 Included with the firmware is a small tool that can parse these logs, and create a heatmap that one can import into [KLE][kle].
-To use it, simply point `tools/log-to-heatmap.py` to a base layout file (one is included in the `tools/` directory), and the key position log.
-The latter one can create by running `hid-listen`, and redirecting its output to a file.
+To use it, either pipe the output of `hid_listen` into it, or pipe it an already saved log, and it will save the results into files in an output directory (given on the command-line).
+See the output of `tools/log-to-heatmap.py --help` for more information.

  [kle]: http://www.keyboard-layout-editor.com/